 Greene King Sales Improve Ahead Of Proposed Takeover

-Greene King Plc said on Friday comparable sales at its pubs rose 1.5% over the last seven weeks, as it prepared for a proposed £4.6 billion (€5.1 billion) takeover by a company founded by Hong Kong's richest man Li Ka-Shing.
+Greene King Plc said on Friday (September 6) that comparable sales at its pubs rose 1.5% over the last seven weeks as it prepared for a proposed £4.6 billion (€5.1 billion) takeover by a company founded by Hong Kong's richest man, Li Ka-Shing.

-However, Greene King said total comparable sales for Pub Company - through which it manages its chain of about 2,730 pubs, restaurants and hotels - were down 1.8% for the 18 weeks ended 1 September, reflecting the tough comparatives of last year's successful Fifa World Cup and good weather.
+However, Greene King said that total comparable sales for Pub Company - through which it manages its chain of about 2,730 pubs, restaurants and hotels - were down 1.8% for the 18 weeks that ended on September 1, reflecting the tough comparatives of last year's successful Fifa World Cup and good weather.

 The proposed takeover comes at a time when Greene King's rivals JD Wetherspoon, Mitchells & Butlers and Marston's are struggling with a rise in minimum wage and higher costs.

 Greene King's investors are yet to vote on the takeover bid.